 Traveling with a dog is a bit like traveling with kids, you need to prepare for any eventuality!
 However, you have to balance this with how much room you have!
 Here are some things that could be useful:

 - Injury treatments.
 First aid materials such as bandages or liquid bandage, animal pain reliever and wound cleaner.
+For more options, check out our detailed review of the best dog first aid kits.

 - Anti-nausea medicine.
 You can get this from your vet if it is required by your dog.